JiaxiangBU/add2gh/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 3 note

-  Possibly mis-spelled words in DESCRIPTION:
+* Fix the 'GitHub' into single quote in the title and description.
-    Github (2:15, 10:18)
+* Update the year of the LICENSE.

-This is not a mis-spelling.
+* Use 'donttest' instead of 'dontrun' into the functions.